 This document will show more about how you may use the Object Network in your daily

 Creating and publishing an event

-Another scenario - here we compare the experience with apps versus using Onex, without
+Another scenario - here we compare the experience with apps versus using OnexOS, without

 Your friend has written a post on Facebook about an event they're running, it has five

 paragraphs and two images in it, one being a flyer image showing the date and location

 details, which are also repeated in text in the post.
 The other image is one you sent

 You want to refer to the event in Twitter, so you put a link in.
 Twitter picks the wrong

 image to automatically include on the post.
 The text has to be copy-pasted from a key